check mark Article highlights

 • Special talents

-Periodically update this résumé to ensure your achievements are accounted for on your applications—and to make sure you don’t forget anything.
+Periodically update your résumé to ensure your achievements are accurately reflected on your applications.

-Like your college applications, some scholarships require recommendation letters from someone who knows you, such as a teacher, counselor, coach, or employer.
+Some scholarships require recommendation letters from someone who knows you, such as a teacher, counselor, coach, or employer.
 Think carefully about who you will ask, and then give them plenty of notice.
-After all, if the recommender is rushed, they may not have time to write as thoughtful of a letter or the person may have to decline altogether due to other requests and obligations.
-You’ll also want to provide a copy of your achievements résumé for reference when they write your recommendation.
-Remember to send a thank you note to the recommender to show your appreciation.
+You’ll also want to provide a copy of your résumé for reference when they write your recommendation.
+Remember to send a thank-you note afterward to show your appreciation.

-Applications will likely ask for other documents, including:
+Applications will likely ask for other documents like:

 • Transcripts